mdn/content/files/en-us/web/javascript/reference/statements/try...catch/index.md

 {{jsSidebar("Statements")}}

-The **`try...catch`** statement marks a block of statements to try and specifies a response should an exception be thrown.
+The **`try...catch`** statement marks a block of statements to try and block of statements to catch an exception if throw.

 {{EmbedInteractiveExample("pages/js/statement-trycatch.html")}}